josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 The question is:

-> Are essential systems across states Iran regards as participating in the war showing a meaningful pattern of intrusion, disruption, data compromise, coercion, or operational degradation?
+> Are essential systems across states Iran regards as participating in the war showing a meaningful pattern of intrusion, disruption, data compromise, coercion, operational degradation, or movement into physical control systems?

 A modern cyber campaign may not arrive as one spectacular national outage.

 It may arrive as a hundred smaller failures that are easier to dismiss one at a time.

+Some of those failures may affect ordinary administrative systems.

+Others may reach the operational technology through which water, energy, transport, communications, or industrial processes are physically controlled.

+That difference matters.

+A cyber incident becomes more strategically serious when the attacker is no longer merely interfering with information about a system, but gaining access to the machinery through which the system operates.

 ---